-and mail it to our offices.
-Please do this as soon as possible as we are not allowed to handle mail for customers who have not sent in their form.
+You must fill out and notarize the USPS Form 1583 (Postal Service Form) and mail it to our offices.
+Please do this as soon as possible as we are not allowed to handle mail for anyone without this document.

-Please note that, if you do not file a change of address with the postal service, you must contact senders yourself and notify them of your new address.
+Please note that, if you do not file a change of address with the postal service, you must contact senders and notify them of your new address.

 Our mail forwarding service ensures that you receive only the packages and letters you really want.
 You simply choose which items you want, where and when you want them sent, and we’ll forward them on to you at any destination in the world!

 Some addresses may not offer all couriers.
 It is recommended to check with the individual address provider before signing up.